 Brearley students commute to school in a variety of ways from over 96 zip codes.
 While families living in the Yorkville area have a short walk, the majority of students have a somewhat longer commute, which involves many different forms of public transportation.
 Some students in Classes K-VI use the DOE bus service, and others commute to school with an adult.
 Every student in Classes VII-XII receives a MTA metrocard to commute to and from school.

-For questions regarding our program, please refer to the “speak with an Upper School Student Ambassador page.
-For questions regarding the status of or assistance with your application, please contact email@example.com, and a member of the Admission Office will be in touch with you.
+For questions regarding our program, please refer to the “speak with an Upper School Student Ambassador" page.
+For questions regarding the status of or assistance with your application, please contact firstname.lastname@example.org, and a member of the Admission Office will be in touch with you.
+For questions regarding Financial Assistance, please contact email@example.com, and a member of the Financial Assistance Office will be in touch with you.

 The Brearley School is a K-XII independent day school for girls in New York City.
 Empowering girls of adventurous intellect to think critically and creatively.